howhow2315/fastfetch-config/README.md

 If you want to check a modules modern json formatting then you can run `fastfetch -h <module>-format`

+> [!NOTE]
+> If the ASCII shows up as a solid color, your terminal’s default font doesn’t support the Braille characters used.
+> Mine (`blackbox-terminal`) defaulted to “Monospace”, and I fixed it by switching to “Hack”.
+> Both fonts came pre-installed on my system.

 ----

 This repository’s code and config are licensed under the MIT License (see `LICENSE`).